QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/develop-custom-cloud-provider-shells/l3-network-connectivity.md

     The *Deploy* method is responsible to create the VM with the sandbox ssh key that was generated in the *prepareSandboxInfra* method.
 Cloudshell does not pass the ssh key to the *Deploy* method and it’s the responsibility of the shell developer to store this ssh key in a secure place that is accessible during the *Deploy* method.
 An example for this implementation for an aws shell is to use an S3 bucket that is used only by the sandbox.

 :::note
 *PrepareSandboxInfra* can be called multiple times in a sandbox.
 Setup can be called multiple times in the sandbox, and every time setup is called, the *PrepareSandboxInfra* method will be called again.
 So your implementation needs to support this use case and take under consideration that the cloud resource might already exist.
-It’s recommended to follow the “get or create” pattern when implementing this method.
+It’s recommended to follow the "get or create” pattern when implementing this method.
 :::
 ### Called when